keri-foundation/market-community/README.md

 # market-community advisory group
-Home of the bi-weekly broader KERI Market and community meeting
+Home of the four-weekly broader KERI Market and community meeting

 ## Wiki
 We will use this repo as a wiki and for issue-handling